mrkchoi/kchoi.io/_pages/about.md

 permalink: /about/
 ---

-Kenneth Choi is a software engineering living in San Francisco.
+Kenneth Choi is a software engineering in San Francisco.

-The content within serves as a repository of personal learnings through the world of software engineering.
+In his blog, he explores software, technology, web developement, and altruism.
 Other topics and musings may be sprinkled about.

 Thanks for reading.